simonegli8/Silversite/README.md

 ## Silversite C# ASP.NET CMS

 Silversite is an ASP.NET CMS, with very unique and interesting concepts.
+Currently it runs on WebForms, not on MVC.

 ### Core concepts of Silversite